Cinesteam®

 Between 5 and 7 million chronic wounds occur in North America each year*

-10 % of these chronic wounds are malodorous
+About 12 % of malignant wounds are malodorous**

 Wounds have multiple causes from those that are the result of accidents and surgery (acute wounds) to those that are chronic.
 In a large majority of cases, with an adapted care protocol and factors associated with delayed healing, wound closure and healing takes between several days to several weeks.
 Nevertheless, in some cases, the wounds do not heal easily and they become chronic.